oddstream/csol/csol.md

 Use "AC", "2H", "XD", "KS" shorthand for cards.

 Any card or cards can be dragged anywhere, anytime.
 If the move breaks the rules, csol puts the cards back.

+Some behaviour is baked into each pyle subtype (eg cells only hold one card, foundations can only accept one card at a time, accept rules (which are set from Lua)), everyting else is configured by *variant.lua*.

 ## Makefile